spatialscientist/omeka-s404-docker/README.md

         ![install the recommended 'Docker' extension](image-2-1.PNG)

-    - Go to "Extensions" section to manyally install 'Docker' extension if you do not see the alert.
+    - Go to "Extensions" section to manually install 'Docker' extension if you do not see the alert.

         ![install the recommended 'Docker' extension](image-2-2.PNG)

 - Right-click "docker-compose.yml" file and select 'Compose up'.
 For the first time, the building may take a while so you need patience.